Skip to main content

 The IT Onboarding Reality for Small Businesses

 Effective security practices are established from day one of employment.
-From our experience setting up hundreds of business networks across South Florida, we've observed that IT onboarding varies dramatically among small businesses.
-The process might be as simple as handing over a laptop with a sticky note of credentials, or as complex as coordinating access across a dozen cloud services and financial systems.
-The common thread?
-New employees frequently receive more access than they need, not from negligence, but because small teams often share resources by necessity.
+IT onboarding in small businesses ranges from handing over a laptop with sticky-note credentials to coordinating access across a dozen cloud services.
+New employees frequently receive more access than they need—not from negligence, but because small teams often share resources by necessity.
+Our South Florida network installations consistently reveal this over-permissioning pattern.

 The difference between organizations with strong security practices and those with gaps often comes down to what happens during the first week of employment.
 A structured IT onboarding process helps protect your business from the moment a new hire accepts their offer letter through their first productive day—and beyond.